 2. Upload a video or image from the "Media" tab, URL Upload, and/or drag and drop.

 2. Add text to the project by selecting the "Text" tab on the left.
 Edit and customize the text's style, color, and font in this stage.
-Please note that there is a 200 character limit for text boxes you want to use Text to Speech on.
+Please note that there is a 1000-character limit for text boxes you want to use Text to Speech on.

 3. While the text is still selected, on the right under Edit sidebar, select the "Text-to-Speech" button.

-4. Chose a voice option for the text.
+4. Choose a voice option for the text.
 To change the voice, select an alternative voice.
-The text will then be connected to an audio file that will read the written text.

-6. Once your project it to your liking you can export it by selecting the "Export" button at the top right of the page, confirm the export settings, and clicking "Export" again at the bottom of the side panel.
+6. Once your project is to your liking you can export it by selecting the "Export" button at the top right of the page, confirming the export settings, and clicking "Export" again at the bottom of the side panel.

 1. Create the audio you want by using the Test-to-Speech feature.